 The mode created by Garmin works by storing in memory the location of the track you're going to run on.
 Garmin's recommendation is that you first pre-warm up two or three laps and save the activity.
 That will make the track stored in memory, and every turn you take will count it as a lap in that track.

-COROS will recognize that it is a track and will try to “stick” the track and measurements to what would be a traditional 400m track.
+COROS for its part will recognize that it is an athletics track and will try to "glue" the track and measurements to what would be a traditional 400m track.

 The main difference we find from the COROS proposal is that the Garmin mode is only valid for use on the track.
 If you want to warm up from home to the place where the track is located you will have to do it in a separate activity, while in the COROS you can do it all in one activity.